-In terms of school openings, the Minister has done really well and I wish her well on it.
+In terms of school openings, the Minister has done really well and I wish her well in that regard.

 I welcome the Minister to the Chamber.
 Like others, I take this opportunity to pay tribute to her, school principals, teachers and departmental officials for getting our schools opened.